Toward an Asymptotic Efficiency Theory on Regular Parameter Manifolds: Discussions

-Next, we prove the statement in Remark~\ref{ex:non-asymptotic} in the end of Section~\ref{sec:Frechet mean}. \begin{proof} In a normal coordinate system centered at $\mu_0$, the Christoffel symbols and their derivatives vanish at $\mu_0$ so that the standard differential corresponds to the Riemannian gradient and the standard second order derivative corresponds to the Riemannian Hessian.
+for any $b \in \T_{\mu}^{\ast} \bbM$.
+Finally, we have the identity $\phi^{(1)} (X; \mu_{0}) = \Exp_{\mu_{0}}^{-1} X$. \end{proof} Next, we prove the statement in Remark~\ref{ex:non-asymptotic} in the end of Section~\ref{sec:Frechet mean}. \begin{proof} In a normal coordinate system centered at $\mu_0$, the Christoffel symbols and their derivatives vanish at $\mu_0$ so that the standard differential corresponds to the Riemannian gradient and the standard second order derivative corresponds to the Riemannian Hessian.
 Consider $d^2(y, x)$, for $y \notin \calC (x)$, we have $\nabla d^2(y, x)=-2 \Exp^{-1}_x (y)$ and the Hessian is $H_x(y)=\nabla^2 d^2(y, x)=$ $-2 D_x \Exp^{-1}_x (y)$.
+As illustrated in Section 6 of \cite{pennec2019curvature} and Theorem 2.2 of \cite{bhattacharya2005large}, asymptotic covariance of the empirical Riemannian mean is considered.